OctopusDeploy/blog/blog/2021-12/api-bash-jq/index.md

  - DevOps
 ---

 Octopus Deploy is written API-first, meaning anything you can do in the User Interface (UI), you can do with an API call.
 When I interact with the API, I typically use PowerShell because it has the built-in ability to convert JSON into PowerShell objects, making it easy to work with JSON.
-However, not all Octopus customers use PowerShell and some need *nix based solutions using Bash.
+However, not all Octopus customers use PowerShell, and some need *nix-based solutions using Bash.

 In this post, I demonstrate how to use Bash with the Octopus API.